Comingdonut/Chess2/README.md

 More specifically, an iOS application that uses Swift as it's main language.

 ## History
-The project was origanlly done about two years ago in C# WPF.
+The project was originally done about two years ago in C# WPF.

 ## Game Description:
 A board game that requires two players to outwit each other through strategy.